Publication of the print version of kites #2 is delayed due to the pandemic. However, we will be posting new content here on our website.

 The US government has barely even acknowledged, let alone sought to remedy, its long history of genocide and oppression of the original inhabitants of North America and the theft of their lands.
 Not only does this legacy continue to plague Native peoples of the US, but their cultures and languages are still suppressed, and most face poverty, police brutality, and neglect, whether living on reservations or in the ghettos of the cities.
 And from Standing Rock to Big Mountain, oil and mining companies invade Native territory, extracting resources from and polluting sacred lands while continuing the US legacy of trampling on Native peoples’ rights and sovereignty.

 Women in the US face a culture of rape, sexual assault, and harrassment.
 Despite gains won by women’s movements over the last century, women continue to be treated as second-class citizens, paid less, worked more, and discriminated against even within the halls of power.
 The family remains an institution of patriarchy, from the daily oppression of women bearing the burdens of childcare and cleaning to the more dire threats of abuse, violence, and even murder of women by their husbands.
-For proletarian women, the daily burdens of exploitation at work while having to provide for families and take care of children are even greater obstacles to a fulfilling life.
+For proletarian women, the daily burdens of exploitation at work while having to provide for families and take care of children are even greater obstacles to living a fulfilling life.

 The deeply entrenched Christian fundamentalist movement in the US continues on its quest to reinforce and prop back up centuries-old forms of patriarchal authority that treat women’s bodies as the property of their husbands and fathers that exist for the purpose of breeding.
 Christian fundamentalists inside and outside of the halls of power continue to make considerable headway in restricting women’s access and legal rights to abortion and reproductive healthcare.
 Simultaneously, more modern forms of patriarchy bombard us with images that objectify women’s bodies and create a cuture that treats sex as a commodity and women as trophies in male sexual conquests.
 Contemporary feminism largely fails to offer a path out of this patriarchal hell, celebrating the small number of women in positions of power and promoting bourgeois notions of individual success on the backs of others.